tpm2-software/tpm2-send-tbs/README.md

 [![Build Status](https://github.com/tpm2-software/tpm2-send-tbs/workflows/CI/badge.svg)](https://github.com/tpm2-software/tpm2-send-tbs/actions)

+> [!WARNING]
+> This project is in an alpha state with [known limitations](#limitation-some-tpm-commands-fail).
+Use with caution!

 # tpm2-send-tbs

-tpm2-send-tbs is a no-dependency utility for sending raw bytes to the TPM.
+tpm2-send-tbs is a zero-dependency utility for sending raw bytes to the TPM.

 Want to access the TPM 2.0 from within WSL2?
 Just compile `tpm2-send-tbs.exe` and then call it from your WSL2 shell.